nds-swe/swdt/docs/techniques/c4-modeling.md

 :::

 ## Tooling
-The tools, sadly, has to be chosen first.
+The tool, sadly, has to be chosen first.
 Sadly, because often one regrets the choice not even one week later.

 The DevOps culture embraces the **YBIYRI** <small>You build it, you run it</small> philosophy, so from a lecturer point of view I will not imply any choice of tool on you.
 You can generate the diagrams with anything you want.
 You can even draw them by hand if you see this future oriented and maintainable.